tanerdurmaz/tomatofaucet/README.md

-#start test:
+# setup:

-npm test
+-`npm install` to install all required dependencies

-#start Tomato Faucet:
+-`npm test` to start test

-npm start
+-`npm start` to start the local server (this project uses create-react-app)

-#implementation details:
+# implementation details:

 -Icon sizes 192 and 512 not exist like in example Matic Faucet